jsdclxvi/Reforestation/README.md

-## Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.